RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 - Protecting the event routes so that only logged in users and user who posted the event can modify it.

--
+- gained more knowledge on how auth middleware works

 - ***

 #### Photos of Progress - Sprint 3

+Summary of November 16th progress
+1. finished LoginScreen.js,
+2. RegisterScreen.js,
+3. AuthContext,
+4. User model,
-November 16th - finished LoginScreen.js, RegisterScreen.js, AuthContext, User model, and auth routes
+5. and auth routes

 Github commit
 ![alt text](image-17.png)